Quick Answer

 Method 1: The Cost-Plus Approach

-Start with what you need to earn and work backward:
+Start with what you need to earn and work backward.
+This method ensures you cover all costs and still make a profit:

 1. Target annual income (what you'd earn in a comparable full-time role): $120,000